MattBashton/MB-GATK-SGE/README.md

 anything non-zero here indicates that a copy operation or GATK / BWA or other binary terminated abnormally.

-For the automated pipeline the script `Audit_run.sh` can be run which will systematically perform the above checks for all stages and report sucess / errors *e*.*g*. for the HaplotypeCaller stage:
+For the automated pipeline the script `Audit_run.sh` can be run which will systematically perform the above checks for all stages and report success / errors *e*.*g*. for the HaplotypeCaller stage:

 ```
  * Checking 29 Haplotype Caller jobs: